kofronpi/RandomLove/README.md

-RandomLove is a python script that cheers up a random French every minute.
+RandomLove is a python script that cheers up a random French on his cellphone every minute.